scngupta-dsp/openfl/docs/about/features_index/workflowinterface.rst

     - If no Callback Function or private attributes is specified then the Participant shall not have any *private attributes*
     - In above example multiple collaborators have the same callback function or private attributes.
 Depending on the Federated Learning requirements, user can specify unique callback function or private attributes for each Participant
     - *Private attributes* needs to be set after instantiating the participant.
+    - **Known Limitations**: When using a `callable` to initialize *private attributes* that are **not serializable**, users should be aware of following limitations:
+        * `checkpoint` should not be enabled with `LocalRuntime`.
+Users should ensure that default (disabled) setting of checkpoint is used or it is explicitly disabled :code:`flow = FederatedFlow( ..., checkpoint = false)`
+        * filtering of attributes (via `include` or `exclude`) cannot be used during the  transition from aggregator step to collaborator steps.
+The flow logic must be updated to avoid filtering in steps that transition control from aggregator to collaborators

 Now let's see how the runtime for a flow is assigned, and the flow gets run: